libbitcoin/libbitcoin-system/README.md

 #### Compiling with ICU (International Components for Unicode)

-Since the addition of [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) support, libbitcoin conditionally incorporates [ICU](http://site.icu-project.org).
-To use the BIP-39 passphrase normalization feature libbitcoin must be compiled with ICU support.
+Since the addition of [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and later [BIP-38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki) support, libbitcoin conditionally incorporates [ICU](http://site.icu-project.org).
+To use the BIP-38 and BIP-39 passphrase normalization features libbitcoin must be compiled with ICU support.
 Currently [libbitcoin-explorer] is the only other library that accesses this feature, so if you do not intend to use passphrase normalization ICU can be avoided:
 ```sh
 $ ./install.sh --with-icu
 ```